Bragança Paulista: Sports

-In sports, the most notable football (soccer) team in the city is Bragantino, which plays at Estádio Nabi Abi Chedid, and was the 1990 Campeonato Paulista champion and 1991 Campeonato Brasileiro Série A runner-up.
+In sports, the most notable football (soccer) team in the city is Bragantino, known as Red Bull Bragantino since 2020, after the club signed a deal with Red Bull GmbH in April 2019.
+The team plays at Estádio Nabi Abi Chedid, which was renamed on January 6, 2009 amid criticism from local residents.
+It was formerly known as Estádio Marcelo Stéfani, in honor of Marcelo Stéfani, a player and former president of the club.
+Bragantino was the 1990 Campeonato Paulista champion and the 1991 Campeonato Brasileiro Série A runner-up.

-The area also has a purportedly good golf course and residential community, Quinta da Baroneza Golf Course.
+The area also has a golf course and residential community, Quinta da Baroneza Golf Course.

 Attractions

 One of the town's main attractions is Taboão Lake (Lago do Taboão), which houses a number of bars and restaurants.
 The lakeside is crowded on weekends with many people both inside and outside the bars.